 Summary

-The anti-CD20 monoclonal antibodies rituximab and obinutuzumab have significantly improved outcomes for CD20+ B-cell lymphomas.
-Rituximab and obinutuzumab differ in their mechanisms of action, with obinutuzumab evoking greater direct B-cell death.
-In clinical trials, obinutuzumab has improved progression-free survival of chronic lymphocytic leukemia and follicular lymphoma, but not diffuse large B-cell lymphoma.
+The anti-CD20 monoclonal antibodies rituximab and obinutuzumab differ in their mechanisms of action, with obinutuzumab evoking greater direct B-cell death.
 To characterize the signaling processes responsible for improved B-cell killing by obinutuzumab, we undertook a phosphoproteomics approach and demonstrate that rituximab and obinutuzumab differentially activate pathways downstream of the B-cell receptor.
 While both antibodies induce strong ERK and MYC activation sufficient to promote cell cycle arrest and B-cell death, obinutuzumab exceeds rituximab in supporting apoptosis induction by means of aberrant SYK phosphorylation.
 In contrast, rituximab elicits stronger anti-apoptotic signals by activating AKT, impairing pro-apoptotic BAD, and by releasing membrane-bound NOTCH1 to up-regulate pro-survival target genes.
-Positive feedback from the B-cell receptor signaling cascade to NOTCH1 is precipitated through modulation of NOTCH1 cleaving ADAM metalloproteinases.
-As a consequence of AKT and NOTCH1 activation, rituximab appears to reinforce BCL2-mediated apoptosis resistance, which may explain the advantages of obinutuzumab in the treatment of BCL2-dependent lymphoma entities such as chronic lymphocytic leukemia and follicular lymphoma.
+As a consequence, rituximab appears to reinforce BCL2-mediated apoptosis resistance.
 The unexpected complexity and differences by which rituximab and obinutuzumab interfere with signaling pathways essential for lymphoma pathogenesis and treatment provide important impetus to optimize and personalize the application of different anti-CD20 treatments.

 Limitations of Study